 We delve into the pros and cons, the cost, and if an index fund is right for you.

-“An index fund allows an investor to diversify among many different investments efficiently and generally at a low cost,” says Leslie Thompson, CFA, CPA, managing principal at Spectrum Management Group.
+“An index fund allows an investor to diversify among many different investments efficiently and generally at a low cost,” says Leslie Thompson, managing principal at Spectrum Management Group.

 Index Funds vs. Other Investments